ISOO 2017 Second Working Day Completed!

 Session 5: Consensus Guidelines (WD-CG)

 Paul T Finger MD will lead this meeting.
-One designated representative from each eye cancer cancer will receive a free copy of the newly published 8th edition, AJCC Staging Handbook.
+One designated representative from each eye cancer will receive a free copy of the newly published 8th edition, AJCC Staging Handbook.
 All 70 contributors will be acknowledged and ongoing AJCC-UICC initiatives and other consensus guideline initiatives will be introduced for construction.

 Convenor: Dr. Paul T Finger is the Chairman of The Eye Cancer Foundation.
 He is the founding Director of Ocular Tumor Services at several renowned institutions, including the New York University School of Medicine (where he also serves as a Clinical Professor of Ophthalmology), The New York Eye and Ear Infirmary of Mt.
 Sinai, Tisch Hospital, and Manhattan Eye, Ear and Throat Hospital.
 His 35 years in ophthalmic oncology have been dedicated to learning, improving and inventing new methods for the diagnosis and treatment of cancers in and around the eye.